jemstelos/obsidian-media-notes/README.md

 ## Roadmap

 -   [ ] Support jumping to timestamp links using keyboard shortcuts (e.g alt+enter)
--   [ ] Support for jumping to timestamp link via
+-   [ ] Support for jumping to timestamp link via https://github.com/mrjackphil/obsidian-jump-to-link
 -   [ ] Drag to resize media player frame
+-   [ ] Hotkey to toggle focus onto video and use YouTube hotkeys

+If you'd like to provide feedback or suggestions for improvements, please use this [form](https://forms.gle/6DK61u5XMfAKwwwp9)

 ## Support

-If you receive value from this plugin and would like to support the work, please consider making a donation:
+If you receive value from this plugin and would like to support the work, please consider making a donation!

 <a href="https://www.buymeacoffee.com/jemstelos"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=❤️&slug=jemstelos&button_colour=5F7FFF&font_colour=ffffff&font_family=Inter&outline_colour=000000&coffee_colour=FFDD00" /></a>